opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/d/cce_cluster_v3.html.md

 * `status` - (Optional) The state of the cluster.

 * `cluster_type` - (Optional) Type of the cluster.
-Possible values: VirtualMachine, BareMetal or Windows
+Possible values: VirtualMachine, BareMetal or Windows.

 ## Attributes Reference